Melody Time

-Melody Time is a 1948 American live-action/animated musical anthology film produced by Walt Disney.
-The tenth Disney animated feature film, it was released to theatres by RKO Radio Pictures on May 27, 1948.
+Melody Time is a 1948 American live-action and animated musical anthology film produced by Walt Disney.
+It was released to theatres by RKO Radio Pictures on May 27, 1948.
 Made up of seven segments set to popular music and folk music, the film is, like Make Mine Music before it, the popular music version of Fantasia.
 Melody Time, while not meeting the artistic accomplishments of Fantasia, was mildly successful.
-It is the fifth Disney package film following Saludos Amigos, The Three Caballeros, Make Mine Music, and Fun and Fancy Free.

 Vignettes

-According to Disney, the film's plot is as follows: "In the grand tradition of Disney's greatest musical classics, such as FANTASIA, MELODY TIME features seven classic stories, each enhanced with high-spirited music and unforgettable characters...[A] feast for the eyes and ears [full of] wit and charm...a delightful Disney classic with something for everyone".
-Rose Pelswick, in a 1948 review for The News-Sentinel, described the film as an 'adventure into the intriguing make-believe world peopled by Walt Disney's Cartoon characters".
-It also explains that "with the off-screen voice of Buddy Clark doing the introductions, the...episodes include fantasy, folklore, South American rhythms, poetry, and slapstick".
+According to Disney, the film's plot is as follows: "In the grand tradition of Disney's greatest musical classics, such as FANTASIA, MELODY TIME features seven classic stories, each enhanced with high-spirited music and unforgettable characters...[A] feast for the eyes and ears [full of] wit and charm... a delightful Disney classic with something for everyone".
+Rose Pelswick, in a 1948 review for The News-Sentinel, described the film as an "adventure into the intriguing make-believe world peopled by Walt Disney's Cartoon characters".
+It also explains that "with the off-screen voice of Buddy Clark doing the introductions, the... episodes include fantasy, folklore, South American rhythms, poetry, and slapstick".
 A 1948 review by the Pittsburgh Post-Gazette described it as a "mixture of fantasy, abstraction, parable, music, color, and movement".

 The seven "mini-musical" stories outlined:

 Once Upon a Wintertime

-This "Mansley" segment features Frances Langford singing the title song about two romantic young lovers on a winter day in December, during the late 19th century.
+This segment features Frances Langford singing the title song about two romantic young lovers on a winter day in December, during the late 19th century.
 The couple are Jenny and Joe (unlike most Disney cartoons, Jenny and Joe lack spoken dialogue).
 Joe shows off on the ice for Jenny, and near-tragedy and a timely rescue ensues.
 This is intertwined with a similar rabbit couple.

 Like other segments of these package films, Once Upon a Wintertime was later released theatrically as an individual short, in this case on September 17, 1954.